hapax/hapax.github.io/assets/chuzenji.md

-Chuzenji strings out in a loose "V" from from one pretty waterfall to another to the eponymous temple, cluttering the lakeside in between with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, in various states of closure and disrepair.
+Chuzenji strings out in a loose "V" from from one pretty waterfall to another to the eponymous temple, cluttering the lakeside in between with jetties, hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, in various states of closure and disrepair.
 It is like flotsam, washed up on the shore by the 80s boom and left to